ixa-ehu/ixa-pipe-nerc/README.md

 If you already have installed in your machine the Java 1.7+ and MAVEN 3, please go to step 3 directly.
 Otherwise, follow these steps:

-### 1. Install JDK 1.7
+### 1. Install JDK 1.7 or JDK 1.8

-If you do not install JDK 1.7 in a default location, you will probably need to configure the PATH in .bashrc or .bash_profile:
+If you do not install JDK 1.7+ in a default location, you will probably need to configure the PATH in .bashrc or .bash_profile:

 ````shell
 export JAVA_HOME=/yourpath/local/java7